cheng-jiang/cheng-jiang/README.md

-Cheng is currently an off-cycle analyst in the Global Investment Research division at Goldman Sachs, covering China and Asia Pacific ex-Japan regional equity portfolio strategy.
-Before GS, he covered US equity strategy as a part-time researcher at Trivariate Research.
-His previous experiences also include research work in the equity indices and fund of funds field.
+Cheng is an analyst at Goldman Sachs FICC and Equities, focusing on strategic equity product solutions and structuring.
+Previously, he covered China (A / H / ADR) and Asia-Pacific ex-Japan equity portfolio strategy at Goldman Sachs Global Investment Research.
+Before GS, he also held various research roles in the U.S. equity strategy, equity indices, and fund of funds fields.

-Cheng graduated magna cum laude from Rensselaer Polytechnic Institute with a B.S. in Computer Science, double majored in Business and Management.
-He also received an M.S. in Financial Economics from Columbia Business School.
+Cheng received an M.S. in Financial Economics from Columbia Business School and graduated magna cum laude with a B.S. in Computer Science from Rensselaer Polytechnic Institute.

 <!--
 **cheng-jiang/cheng-jiang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.